jacobwilder/git-battle/README.md

 [![HomePage](https://imgur.com/dOmI2VY.png)](https://imgur.com/dOmI2VY.png)

 ### Overview
--This application is meant to be used as a simplified method to decide on the best candidates to hire based on their past github history.
+* This application is meant to be used as a simplified method to decide on the best candidates to hire based on their past github history.
--Face off against different github users head to head.
+* Face off against different github users head to head.
 Victory is based on a score that is calculated from followers, commits, and number of public repos.
--Users can also search individual Github profiles as well as view previous battle leaderboards.
+* Users can also search individual Github profiles as well as view previous battle leaderboards.

 ### Technologies / Languages Used
 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)